 Scoring should be easily interpreted and balanced.
 Do not use scores that are "between the boxes" or fractions.
 The expected distribution of overall project rating scores over time should be:

 1 - Outstanding.
 Strength in all dimensions

 2 - Performance well above expectations for someone of this tenure along all major dimensions.

 3 - Meets expectations.
 Performance strong along a number of dimensions, few weaknesses.
 Exactly what I would expect from someone of this tenure

 4 - Fell short of expectations.
 Performance weak in one or more areas

 5 - Very poor performance.

 The Mutual Development Agreement should be filled out by the reviewed and be agreed and signed by the project leader, manager or officer on the project.
-The hope is that the project leader, manager or officer on the project had a discussion with the senior program associate around development objectives at the outset of the project.
-The pair should have agreed to identify opportunities to support the senior program associate in working on his/her objectives during the project (e.g., be sure to find an opportunity for the senior program associate to present to senior management, carve a piece of work that is very complex, analytically, etc.).
-This discussion is by no means a promise, as all understand that situations can change during the course of a project; however, it is a two-way commitment to the senior program associate’s development.
+The hope is that the project leader, manager or officer on the project had a discussion with the junior analyst around development objectives at the outset of the project.
+The pair should have agreed to identify opportunities to support the junior analyst in working on his/her objectives during the project (e.g., be sure to find an opportunity for the junior analyst to present to senior management, carve a piece of work that is very complex, analytically, etc.).
+This discussion is by no means a promise, as all understand that situations can change during the course of a project; however, it is a two-way commitment to the junior analyst’s development.
 At the completion of the project, the pair can return to the objectives and note progress along the specific dimensions.